Leeds City College: Sites

 The college also initially operated from 12 other centres in Leeds; of these only Deacon House (Seacroft), Enfield Centre and Joseph Priestley Campus, Beeston remain in use.
+Enfield Centre provision has since moved to Mabgate Campus in the historic Mabgate area.

 In September 2019 a new site opened at Quarry Hill Campus.
 This new site was estimated to cost £60 million and is home to the School of Creative Arts, the School of Social Science, higher education provision in the creative arts and some space allocated to Leeds College of Music.
 Quarry Hill Annexe is located close by in Bridge Street and additional provision is available nearby in Eastgate.
 The sculpture Ribbons by Pippa Hale is located here, as the college was a partner in the project.

 The Vine is a college site providing education for students with Profound and Multiple Learning Disabilities (PMLD).
 It opened in September 2023 in Burmantofts, replacing an earlier facility in Headingley.
 It includes a hydrotherapy pool and it caters for learners with PMLD and learners aged up to 25 with an Education and Health Care Plan.

+Livingstone House, at Leeds Dock, a former Yorkshire Water property, was acquired in 2026 for redevelopment as a new health and social care campus.

-Reasons for merger
+2009 merger

+Rationale

 The decision to merge the three colleges was agreed by the three institutions involved with the joint aim being:

 "...to raise achievement levels in Leeds and Keighley, offer more courses to suit the needs of everyone from school leavers to employers, and enhance our facilities to be amongst the best in the country."

 With the three colleges offering many similar courses, one of the major advantages of having a unified education institution in the city is that duplication of courses is eliminated and the provision of centralised services to learners.